yeshuman-io/yeshuman-agent-stack/README.md

 ```

 ### Agent Cards
-Following A2A specification standards, the YesHuman agent provides structured **Agent Cards** that describe:
+Following A2A specification standards, the Yes Human agent provides structured **Agent Cards** that describe:
 - **Capabilities**: Detailed specifications with input/output schemas
 - **Endpoints**: Available protocols (MCP, A2A, REST) with authentication methods
 - **Metadata**: Version, owner, documentation, SLA information